Honours track: U-TEAch

 Biology | Chemistry | Civics | Economics | English | Geography | History | History of Arts | Mathematics | Physics | Religious Studies

-But other subjects will also be considered depending on the availability of internship schools for those subjects.
+Other subjects will be considered depending on the availability of internship schools for those subjects.

 - Content and Language Integrated Learning (CLIL)